 What’s more, if you have trouble with your joints, Chair Squats cause less stress and reduce the risk of falling, as you can always sit down if you lose control.
 Here’s what to do:

-If you're craving a challenge, up the intensity of your lower body workouts more challenging by including Frog jumps and Jump Squats.
+If you're craving a challenge, up the intensity of your lower body workouts more challenging by including Frog Jumps and Jump Squats.
 These variations increase your heart rate, helping build your cardio fitness, improve mobility and boost your explosive strength.

 Mixing up your squat routine can help make your workouts more exciting as well as stimulating different muscles, helping you get better results.